 The title is certainly a misnomer.
-This crackling thriller will have a long, prosperous box office flight and promises to give the first John Grisham film adaptation, “The Firm,” a run for its money.
-With perfect casting, "The Pelican Brief” should fill Warner Bros. with holiday cheer straight through to St. Patrick’s Day.
+This crackling thriller will have a long, prosperous box office flight and promises quite literally to give the first John Grisham film adaptation, “The Firm,” a run for its money.
+With perfect casting and stellar work by writer-producer-director Alan J. Pakula that eliminates most of the novel’s flaws, “The Pelican Brief” should fill Warner Bros. with holiday cheer straight through to St. Patrick’s Day.

 Tilling some of the same conspiracy turf he explored in “All the President’s Men,” Pakula has improved on Grisham’s book by excising much of the detritus, crafting a taut, intelligent thriller that succeeds on almost every level.
 Playing a part written with her in mind, Julia Roberts is sensational as law student-on-the-run Darby Shaw, and Denzel Washington proves her equal in a laudable example of color-blind casting.

 As those who watched the more than 2 1/2 hours of “The Firm” discovered, adapting Grisham is no picnic.
 He writes cinematically, despite his brilliant setups the author tends to meander in the second half of his books and get caught up in tech gobbledygook that isn’t action-packed enough to sustain the typical thriller audience.

 That compels the filmmakers to rectify those shortcomings, and Pakula has managed to do so even more effectively — with nearly every deviation necessary and on target, all the while remaining quite true to the book.

 The story opens with two Supreme Court justices murdered on the same night by a contract killer named Khamel (Stanley Tucci).
 Engrossed by the bizarre events, 24-year-old Tulane law student Darby researches and drafts a brief detailing an obscure case eventually destined for the court docket that could provide inspiration for the dual murders.